getSierralta/SpringSecurity-PlayBox/README.md

 * postman error 403 Forbidden. this means you are trying to access a url but the user you have logged with doesnt have the permission to access it
 * postman error 403 Forbidden.
 Or spring is protecting your app from CSRF.
 In your Application Security Configuration after http put .csrf().disable()
 * postman error 405 Method Not Allowed. check the url and the request type, you are probably using a type that doesnt match and url like DELETE without id
+* postman error 415 Unsupported Media Type.
+Check the type of media that you are sending, you may be have as default text for example when you are trying to sent a json

 ## CSRF
 * https://wanago.io/2020/12/21/csrf-attacks-same-site-cookies/ links